 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of £495,552 General Reserves shown at 31 March 2015 (£352,252 31/3/2014) would be considered to be at the level required to deal adequately with any contingencies should they arise.
-The policy adopted by the Joint Committee sets the desired minimum level of general reserves at £500,000.
+The level of £922,346 General Reserves shown at 31 March 2016 (£495,552 31/3/2015) would be considered to be at the level required to deal adequately with any contingencies should they arise.
+The policy adopted by the Joint Committee sets the desired minimum level of general reserves at £500,000 but taking into account challenges in the coming years the level of General Reserves at 31/3/16 places the Joint Committee in a strong position to deal with these challenges.